tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 refer to {{MAY4}}.

-3. Fault attacks, where the attacker exploits key reuse and incorrect calcaultions to learn a cryptographic secret.
+3. Fault attacks, where the attacker exploits key reuse and incorrect calculations to learn a cryptographic secret.
 As one example of such attacks, see {{PARIS256}}.

 Such attacks are often implementation-dependent, including the above examples.